 School leadership, then, has a critical role to play.
-There are certainly schools whose leaders already manage to coordinate timetables to allow early finishes for professional learning, who look for ways to drive down workload to give teachers the time, space, and let's face it, the motivation, to support and collaborate with colleagues.
-One of the Chartered College's trainee teacher bloggers wrote just last week about how she felt that she had a department full of supportive, inspiring mentors.
+There are certainly schools whose leaders already manage to coordinate timetables to allow early finishes for professional learning, who look for

 But for other school leaders, the looming shadow of Ofsted, funding pressures and an unmanageable workload of their own can make it an almost impossible task to create the sort of professional culture and progression opportunities that enable teachers at all stages to flourish.
 And that's where the changes to the accountability system and the introduction of new teacher career pathways that are promised elsewhere in the recruitment and retention strategy will be crucial.